JamieCollins/Project-1/README.md

 UNFIXED/KNOWN ISSUES
 -Responsiveness
--image-2 on landing page clipping over 1600 pixels
+-image-2 on landing page clipping over 1600 pixels -Submission of form leads to error 404, submssion has no destination

 DEPLOYMENT PROCESS
 -This project was deployed through GitHub via GitPod.